mqcomplab/MDANCE/docs/tutorials/prime.rst

 The following tutorial will guide you through the process of determining the native structure of a biomolecule using the PRIME algorithm.
 If you do not have clustered data.
-Please refer to other clustering algorithms such as `NANI <nani.html>`__ to cluster your data, follow from step 1-5.
+Please refer to other clustering algorithms such as `NANI <nani.html>`__ to cluster your data, follow all steps.

 1. Clone the MDANCE Repository
 ~~~~~~~~~~~~~~~~~~~~~~~

-First things first, clone the MDANCE repository and navigate to the
+First things first, clone the MDANCE repository if you haven't already.
-scripts/prime directory.

 .. code:: bash